laboon/CS1632_Summer2017/exercises/4/exercise4.md

    assertEquals(c.getName(), newName);
 }
 ```
 3. If you are going to have to double an object inside a method, be sure to allow it to be passed in as an argument!
 This is called _dependency injection_.
-We will discuss further in the lecture __Writing Testable Code__.
 Example:
 ```
 // BAD - how can we double Duck? public int lotsOfQuacks() {